Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Discussion on the Literature

-We identified multiple objectives of the methods for anti-money laundering.
-Figure~\ref{fig:obj} shows that the objective is most often detecting suspicious clients, followed by detecting suspicious transactions, money flows and communities.
-Client classification combines payments made over a period of time and the person's characteristics.
-This seems better for detecting money laundering, since it is often done over a longer period, with the aim to make the individual transaction appear normal.
-Therefore, models trained on a series of transactions, leveraging an individual's behaviour, might obtain higher performance.
-Figure~\ref{fig:cryptodistobjyear} shows that methods for crypto-currency are most often introduced for suspicious transaction detection.
-Due to the pseudo-anonymity, it is much harder to know which wallets belong to one person~\cite{zhou2022behavior, XUESHUO2021107507}, making it less feasible to build profiles.
+Table~\ref{tab:literature-1} shows that the AML method's objective is most often detecting suspicious clients, followed by detecting suspicious transactions, money flows and communities.
+Client classification combines client characteristics with payments made over a longer period.
+Since money laundering is done over a longer period, with the aim to make the individual transaction appear normal, models trained on a series of transactions, leveraging an individual's behaviour, can obtain higher performance.

+Figure~A3 shows that methods for crypto-currency are most often introduced for suspicious transaction detection.
+Due to the pseudo-anonymity, it is much harder to know which wallets belong to what person~\citep{zhou2022behavior, XUESHUO2021107507}, making it less feasible to build profiles.
+Therefore, researchers in AML have also looked at de-anonymisation of the wallets~\citep{zhou2022behavior,XUESHUO2021107507,gong2022analyzing}.
+They use network features to cluster wallets together to see if they belong to the same person or organization.

 In recent years, more studies have been done on flow/chain detection, tracking payments over multiple steps/people.
-Although this requires more computing power, it more closely resembles reality, since money laundering is done over multiple steps~\cite{UNODC, levi2006money}.
-Hence, methods leveraging these different steps and actors are becoming more widely used.
+Although this requires more computing power, it more closely resembles reality~\citep{UNODC, levi2006money}.
+Hence, these methods are becoming more widely used.